MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - **Image-based and text-based models produce structurally different cognitive maps**, indicating modality-dependent spatial reasoning rather than a single unified representation.
 - **Socio-economic status strongly predicts model behaviour**: less deprived boroughs are both more visible and more accurately recognised, while higher-deprivation areas experience compounded suppression in both frequency and accuracy.

-### Human–AI Comparison
+### Human-AI Comparison
 - AI systems reproduce well-documented **human centrality bias** observed in classic urban cognition studies.
 - Crucially, they **amplify this bias**, exhibiting stronger central dominance and deeper peripheral neglect than has been measured in human experiments.

-LLMs do not simply reflect human cognitive maps — they **reconstruct and intensify them**, reshaping how urban space is prioritised and perceived in AI-mediated systems.
+LLMs do not simply reflect human cognitive maps - they **reconstruct and intensify them**, reshaping how urban space is prioritised and perceived in AI-mediated systems.

 ---

-## 6. Impact — Why This Matters Beyond London
+## 6. Impact - Why This Matters Beyond London

 When LLMs act as spatial gatekeepers:
 - some places become hyper-visible,